 Chapter 2: Of Heart and Home

 The apothecary was packed with customers.
 People needed salves, protection charms, and talismans for the woods.
 Why they were venturing into the woods at all, Lissa was unsure, but then again, it wasn’t her place to ask.
-Rumors around Salindor cited the blood moon.
-Men hoping to become mages often practiced and traveled into the woods during celestial events.
-She understood the impulse—crystals and jars of water lined almost every surface in her home that saw moonlight.
+She was simply a delightful proprietor.

-Every few months, talk of the Book would filter back through town, bringing with it memories of parents who left her and Ella alone.
+But Lissa had vowed to keep her head down after her parents disappeared in order to run the shop and raise Ella.
+Every few months, almost as dependable as the phases of the moon, talk of the Book would filter back through town, bringing with it memories of parents who left her and Ella alone.

 Every few months Lissa struggled to sleep.

 Even the canaries were noisier these days.
 With all the doors and windows perpetually open at the apothecary, the little yellow birds had free reign of the shop.
 They settled in the rafters, atop shelves, on her workstation.
 All of them singing sweet songs until they had something to warn her about, then all they did was pester her.
+The crows, thankfully, stuck to the rooftops of her front porch.

 An old male canary watched her from his perch on the open case of tinctures to her right.
 His tiny head twisted back and forth with her movements.
-Lissa did her best to ignore him and his warning song—it was the same one he had been singing for three days.
+Lissa did her best to ignore him and his incessant song—it was the same one he had been singing for three days.

 “The wastes grow west.”